ThinkTutor/thinktutor.org/_posts/2021-08-12-covid-change.md

 layout: "post"
 ---

 The pandemic has obviously affected everyone's day to day lives and activities, but particularly the educational system has been adapted to accommodate online learning.
-The sudden shift to remote instruction has reinforced the idea that developing high quality online teaching and learning takes time, effort, and planning, which some may argue the pandemic [did not allow for](https://www.educationnext.org/covid-19-boost-online-learning-may-backfire/).
 The real question to ask is how has COVID potentially changed the educational system in the United States for the long term?
 <!-- more -->

+The sudden shift to remote instruction has reinforced the idea that developing high quality online teaching and learning takes time, effort, and planning, which some may argue the pandemic [did not allow for](https://www.educationnext.org/covid-19-boost-online-learning-may-backfire/).

-## Increased use of online tools
+### 1. Increased use of online tools

 Many more students across the country may have laptops and internet access, so there may be an increased use of online tools.
 Now that